usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 5. A detour must be represented with a [RoadEvent](/spec-content/objects/RoadEvent.md) of type (i.e. with `event_type` of) `detour` and its containing [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) should have a `geometry` of `type` `LineString` to represent the full detour route.
 The detour road event should be connected to the work zone road event using the `relationship` property on the detour road event.
 6. If the `lanes` property on the [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md), [DetourRoadEvent](/spec-content/objects/DetourRoadEvent.md), or [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) is provided, it must include one entry for every lane in the road event.
 Providing lane information for only some of the lanes in a road event is not allowed.

+## Data Security Best Practices
+This is a working list of best practices for standing up a WZDx data feed assembled by the Technical Assistance Co-chairs.
+Please note that this list is not all encompassing; DOTs should consult with security experts for help with securing infrastructure components. **Please note that these are not required in order to set up a WZDx feed.**

+### REST Endpoint Security
+If the WZDx feed is set up as a REST Service endpoint, it is recommended that the only exposed endpoint in the REST service for the feed is an HTTP GET endpoint.
+If a provider will allow queries to the data feed, then an HTTP POST endpoint may also be exposed.
+Exposing only a retrieval method and a post method will deter hackers from attempting to delete or alter the existing WZDx feed provided.

+### SSL (TLS)
+In order to secure data in transit from the WZDx feed to the recipient,  building the data feed endpoint using a Secure Sockets Layer (SSL) certificate is highly recommended.
+This ensures that the connection between the host and the recipient is secure and that data received from the recipient can be trusted.

+### Cloud-hosted
+Though all DOTs have infrastructure capabilities to host a WZDx feed, it is recommended that the feed be cloud hosted on a trusted platform due to the following reasons.
+* Security: Trusted cloud hosted providers such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure all have hardened physical security as well as digital security best practices already in place.
+* Dedicated Denial of Service (DDoS) Prevention: DDoS attacks remain a very common form of hacking that are still used today.
+Cloud providers have built solid solutions that can handle DDoS attacks and prevent downtime.
+*	Scalable: As WZDx feeds become more widely used, they may be hit much more frequently than other endpoints.
+Cloud hosting allows DOTs to easily scale to accommodate for more hits or usage of the endpoint.
+*	Load Balancing Solutions: Along with scaling physical hardware, load balancing allows DOTs the ability to scale the number of endpoints  serving up WZDx data feeds.

+### Read-only Access
+All WZDx endpoints should allow only read access.
+No public endpoint should be exposed that allows write access to the feed.

+### Securing the Source of Truth
+DOTs should consider the sources that are being used to build the WZDx feeds and ensure that those systems are also following the same best practices listed as above.
+WZDx feeds should be built from  reliable data received from the field and trusted sources of data.

 ## Data Validation

 ### JSON Schemas